tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

   </p>
 </div>

-When a new value comes in, it uses the Type to try and parse the value, performs any validations supported by the type, runs custom validations that are defined directly on that field, then writes to the underlying Model&#8217;s property/observable.
-When an update is made to the Model&#8217;s observable, a read is triggered back up and runs through the read side of the validate extender, formatting it using the Type&#8217;s format method.
+When a new value comes in, it uses the Type to try and parse the value, performs any validations supported by the type, runs custom validations that are defined directly on that field, then writes to the underlying Model's property/observable.
+When an update is made to the Model's observable, a read is triggered back up and runs through the read side of the validate extender, formatting it using the Type's format method.

 ```javascript
 //-- extender definition